fistons/harss-frontend/README.md

 Since it was one on my first difficulty on this project, let's explain how the authentication works in a few words.

+Please note that this workflow is far from perfect and will need some adjustement  (like sending/reading the refresh token as a HttpOnly cookie)

 ### API side

 The API provide an unauthenticated endpoint to allow user to identify